membrane-io/docs/src/content/docs/faq.md

 ## Do NPM modules work?

-Many NPM modules can be used in membrane, but not all of them, especially if they depend on specific Node.js APIs.
+Many NPM modules can be used in Membrane, but not all of them, especially if they depend on specific Node.js APIs.
 We strive to provide a compatibility layer, but it's still work-in-progress.